This page contains information about liquor licensing and an outline of Council's role as District Licensing Agency.

 Liquor bans

-To ensure safe and welcoming public places such as our beaches and parks, there are areas in the district where liquor bans are in place.
+To ensure public places such as our beaches and parks are safe and welcoming, there are areas in the district where liquor bans are in place.

 Our Liquor Management Bylaw contains a schedule of these areas and accompanying maps.